Free Kitchen Hacks eBook

 How to Serve Noodles with Teriyaki Salmon

 Serve this delicious salmon dish up with a couple of lime wedges (optional), extra scallions, and some sesame seeds.
-It’s hearty enough to stand on its own, but if you’re looking for sides, here are some of my favorites:
+It’s hearty enough to stand on its own, but if you’re looking for starters and sides, here are some of my favorites:

 Two plates of teriyaki noodles with salmon served with lime wedges and ice cold water.